AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/nbgrader-hints.rst

 To export grades, ``nbgrader export`` is your central point.
-It will generate a CSV file (using a custom MyCourses exporter), which you can download and upload to MyCourses.
+It will generate a CSV file (using a custom MyCourses exporter), which you can download, check, and upload to MyCourses.